-"The dog is a nuisance," muttered Paul, who, less experienced in the art of skating than his younger companion George Marshall, had nearly fallen headlong over Rover in one of his unexpected turns; "he'll knock me off my pins in a minute.
+"Confound the dog," muttered Paul, who, less experienced in the art of skating than his younger companion George Marshall, had nearly fallen headlong over Rover in one of his unexpected turns; "he'll knock me off my pins in a minute.
 Can't you keep him on the bank, George," he cried, raising his voice and pointing to the dog.